rbrn1999/MLOps/README.md

 5. If the new model DOESN'T have better metrics: do nothing

 ### Tips
-* make sure to create `metric_logs` folder to store metric logs and avoid error.
 * Make sure to run the webhook server in the background.
 * Using ngrok is an option for testing.